-Stockton University is Test Optional for incoming first-year (freshman) applicants!
-Apply for admission without SAT or ACT scores.
+Stockton University is SAT/ACT Optional for incoming first-year applicants!

 We recognize that standardized test scores are not always the best predictor of academic ability.
 Our test-optional admission policy provides greater access to students who are successful in the classroom, regardless of test scores.

 Exceptions to Test Optional Policy

-For those students choosing to submit test scores with their application, or who are applying for one of the programs exempt from the test optional policy, scores must be sent to Stockton directly from College Board (SAT code –2889) or ACT (ACT code–2589).
+For those students choosing to submit test scores with their application, or who are applying for one of the programs exempt from the test optional policy, scores should be sent to Stockton directly from College Board (SAT code –2889) or ACT (ACT code–2589).

 Merit Scholarship Policy